-Short-term displacement may occur when inundation damages residential units or blocks access to them.
-Evacuees plan to return to their communities after the inundation ends and the damaged residential units are restored.
-Until then, they may stay with relatives or friends in safer areas, go to hotels, or use short-term shelters.
-Population displacement estimates can aid in pre-disaster emergency management and evacuation planning.
+eadsing mandation of equal to or greater than 1 roots Rationale Recommendations Short-term displacement may occur when Communities should use population displacement inundation damages residential units or blocks estimates to enhance emergency response, access to them.
+Evacuees plan to return to their particularly for evacuation during high-risk floods. communities after the inundation ends and the They should use these estimates to identify damaged residential units are restored.
+Until then, evacuation routes and improve planning for they may stay with relatives or friends in safer areas, transportation, shelters, and supplies. go to hotels, or use short-term shelters.
+Population displacement estimates can aid in pre-disaster Emergency plans should include mobile pet shelter emergency management and evacuation planning. resources (e.g., trailers, plastic crates, pens, etc.) for companion dogs and cats as well as other animals.
+Data Courses, Effective and Advisory Floodalains for 10/ Appual Change events MA/ DLDA.
+Total negulation